 This is simply not true.

-Due to the unique vague and contextual nature of the language, it’s not a language you will absorb and understand by living here and listening to the people around you.
+Due to the unique, vague, and contextual nature of the language, it’s not a language you will absorb and understand simply by living here and listening to the people around you.

 More Japanese people speak English in major cities, and the signs have a better chance of being written in English to accommodate foreign residents.
 We’ll discuss this in greater detail, and I will provide some helpful options to get you on a study path toward intermediate fluency.